 "Happy visitors are the foundation for Tivoli’s good results"

 Tivoli Gardens were created in 1843 by Georg Carstensen.
 His benchmark was the Jardin de Tivoli created in 1766 in Paris (itself named after the gardens of the 16th-century Villa d'Este near Rome).
 Today, the location of Tivoli Gardens in the center of Copenhagen is incredible, adjacent to the central train station and the city hall!
 But the challenge for every development is the extremely tight space.

 Emmanuel Mongon created for Tivoli Gardens a concept and master plan for three intertwined major attractions.
 The project is not yet implemented.

 Imaginvest produced and owned also in Tivoli Gardens a laser maze attraction.
 Like in the movie, the visitor needed to reach a target quickly but without touching laser mazes!
 This was a really interactive and physical experience for people of all ages.
 Each year, 20'000 people played on only 30 m2 !
 After a few years, the site needed to replace the laser maze with a new attraction for the visitors.

-Tivoli Gardens is always evolving without abandoning its original charm or traditions.
+Tivoli Gardens are always evolving without abandoning their original charm or traditions.
 Georg Carstensen said in 1844: "Tivoli will never, so to speak, be finished", a sentiment echoed just over a century later when Walt Disney said of his own Tivoli-inspired theme park, "Disneyland will never be completed.
 It will continue to grow as long as there is imagination left in the world."